-Other symbols of Rosh Hashanah include apples and honey which are customarily eaten along with other sweet foods to symbolize a sweet new year.
+Other symbols of Rosh Hashanah include apples and honey.
+They are customarily eaten along with other sweet foods to symbolize a sweet new year.
 During Rosh Hashanah, and just before the holiday begins, you will see round challah (braided sweet bread), often with raisins, inside in many bakeries.
 The round shape of the bread is symbolic of the circle of life and the yearly cycle.
-Along with other sweet baked goods, one of the most popular treats for Rosh Hashanah is honey cake, which can also be found in many bakeries.
+Along with other sweet baked goods, one of the most popular treats for Rosh Hashanah is honey cake.
+This can also be found in many bakeries.
 It is also traditional to eat fruit, like pomegranates, that have not yet been eaten during the season.
 Since they are ripe this time of year, they taste extra sweet and delicious.

-Tashlich is a custom carried out on Rosh Hashanah afternoon where Jews to walk to a river, lake, or another flowing body of water, to shake out one’s pockets and symbolically cast one’s sins into the water.
+Tashlich is a Rosh Hashana custom in the afternoon where Jews walk to a river or another flowing body of water.
+Here, you shake out your pockets and symbolically cast your sins into the water.
 If you come to Israel during this period, it is interesting to see religious Jews performing this custom.
 You can visit many of the beautiful beaches in Israel, where you can practice Tashlich or observe it.

-If you want to wish people a happy new year, you can say “Shanah Tovah,” which means “Have a good year” in Hebrew.
-The period between Rosh Hashanah and Yom Kippur is called “The Ten Days of Repentance,” during which people have the opportunity to atone for their sins.
-Yom Kippur is a day when Israel grinds to a halt – check out this page for information about being in Israel during Yom Kippur.
+If you want to wish people a happy new year, you can say “Shanah Tovah”.
+This means “Have a good year” in Hebrew.
+The period between Rosh Hashanah and Yom Kippur is called “The Ten Days of Repentance”.
+This is when people have the opportunity to atone for their sins.
+Yom Kippur is a day when Israel grinds to a halt.
+Check out this page for information about being in Israel during Yom Kippur.

 More Rosh Hashanah Events will be updated when they become available.
 Check out our events page for other happenings here.